Offensive-Penetration-Security/T-Ops/README.md

 <a name="maintenance"></a>
 ## Maintenance
-T-Pot is designed to be low maintenance.
+T-Ops is designed to be low maintenance.
 Basically, there is nothing you have to do but let it run.

 If you run into any problems, a reboot may fix it :bowtie:

 If new versions of the components involved appear new docker images will be created and distributed.
-New images will be available from docker hub and downloaded automatically to T-Pot and activated accordingly.
+New images will be available from docker hub and downloaded automatically to T-Ops and activated accordingly.

 <a name="submission"></a>
 ## Community Data Submission
-T-Pot is provided in order to make it accessible to all interested in honeypots.
+T-Ops is provided in order to make it accessible to all interested in honeypots.
 By default, the captured data is submitted to a community backend.
 This community backend uses the data to feed [Sicherheitstacho](https://sicherheitstacho.eu).
 You may opt out of the submission by removing the `# Ewsposter service` from `/opt/tpot/etc/tpot.yml`:
-1. Stop T-Pot services: `systemctl stop tpot`
+1. Stop T-Ops services: `systemctl stop tpot`
 2. Remove Ewsposter service: `vi /opt/tpot/etc/tpot.yml`
 3. Remove the following lines, save and exit vi (`:x!`):<br>
 ```